Ha0Tang/SelectionGAN/README.md

 ## Acknowledgments
 This code borrows heavily from [Pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
 This research was partially supported by National Institute of Standards and Technology Grant 60NANB17D191 (YY, JC), Army Research Office W911NF-15-1-0354 (JC) and gift donation from Cisco Inc (YY).

-## Q & A
+## Contributions/Comments
-If you have any questions/comments/bug reports, feel free to open a github issue or e-mail to the author Hao Tang [hao.tang@unitn.it](hao.tang@unitn.it)
+If you have any ideas/questions/comments/bug reports, feel free to open a github issue or pull a request or e-mail to the author Hao Tang [hao.tang@unitn.it](hao.tang@unitn.it)